 Functional testing compares what application is supposed to do with what is actually happening.

 Good functional testing from an outside source will highlight what users expected to happen vs what really happens.
-There may be more efficient and simpler ways to perform the same function which will ultimately improve engagement which in-turn can increase enquiries, sales revenue o time inefficiency.
+There may be more efficient and simpler ways to perform the same function which will ultimately improve engagement.
+In turn, this can also increase enquiries, sales revenue and also time inefficiency.